 everythingpossible - Fotolia

-CloudBees Inc., known as the Jenkins company, has released a new version of its CloudBees Jenkins Enterprise platform that features an enhanced user experience for software development teams.
+CloudBees Inc., known as the Jenkins company, has released a version of its CloudBees Jenkins Enterprise platform that features an enhanced user experience for software development teams.

 CloudBees Jenkins Enterprise is an implementation of the popular Jenkins open source automation server specifically optimized for team development.
-The new release features an entirely new user experience (UX) based on the open source Blue Ocean project launched at CloudBees.
+The release features an entirely user experience (UX) based on the open source Blue Ocean project launched at CloudBees.

-CloudBees introduced the new version of CloudBees Jenkins Enterprise at the Jenkins World 2017 conference in San Francisco.
-At the event, James Dumay, director of product management at CloudBees, said the new user experience is designed from the ground up for team productivity, and it can be easily used by technical professionals, as well as nontechnical users.
+CloudBees the version of CloudBees Jenkins Enterprise at the Jenkins World 2017 conference in San Francisco.
+At the event, James Dumay, director of product management at CloudBees, said the user experience is designed from the ground up for team productivity, and it can be easily used by technical professionals, as well as nontechnical users.

 "It has been transforming the way teams have delivered software," he said of the Blue Ocean project.